JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_components.md

 ### Manage State

-To manage some state or logic that is only needed when the user performs a specific operation, use a [Service](plugin_services.md).
+To manage some state or logic that is only necessary when the user performs a specific operation, use a [Service](plugin_services.md).

 ### Persisting State

-To store the state of your plugin at the application or project level, use a [Service](plugin_services.md), and implement the `PersistentStateComponent` interface.
+To store the state of your plugin at the application or project level, use a [Service](plugin_services.md) and implement the `PersistentStateComponent` interface.
 See [Persisting State of Components](persisting_state_of_components.md) for details.

 ### Subscribing to Events